-But, dental professionals, and the ADA, caution you about the improper use of such
+But dental professionals and the ADA caution you about the improper use of such over-the-counter

-over-the-counter products.
-They are sometimes too abrasive and can damage the teeth
+products.
+They are sometimes too abrasive and can damage the teeth with extended use.

 The ADA describes "whitening" as any process that will make teeth appear whiter, using

 one of two ways.
-A product can bleach the tooth, therefore changing the natural tooth
+A product can bleach the tooth, changing the natural tooth color.

-color.
 A bleach contains peroxide that helps remove deep and surface stains.
-However,
+But a non-bleaching

-a non-bleaching whitening product contains substances that help remove surface stains
+whitening product contains substances that help remove surface stains only.

 Who may benefit from teeth whitening?